josephdadams/CroniclePlugins/README.md

 * `page`: Text Field: Page that the button is on that you want to execute
 * `button`: Text Field: Button number on that page that you want to execute

+## pco_print.py
+Allows you to generate the PDF path needed to print Planning Center Services custom reports on a schedule.
+More information here: https://techministry.blog/2020/09/16/using-cronicle-the-planning-center-online-api-and-automator-on-a-mac-to-automate-printing-weekly-paperwork/
+Requires the following parameters:
+* `ip`: Text Field: IP Address of the computer running VICREO Listener
+* `port`: Text Field: Port of the VICREO program (default of 10001)
+* `appid`: Text Field: AppID you set up in your PCO Developer Account for this application.
+* `secret`: Text Field: Secret Key you set up in your PCO Developer Account for this application.
+* `servicetypes`: Text Field: semicolon `;` delimited list of PCO Service Type Ids for plans you want to include in the report
+* `reportid`: Text Field: Custom Report Id of the report you want to use
+* `pagesize`: Menu: Items `A4`, `US-Letter`, `US-Legal`, `US-Tabloid`
+* `printorientation`: Menu: Items `Portrait`, `Landscape`
+* `printmargin`: Menu: Items `0.0in`, `0.25in`, `0.5in`, `0.75in`, `1.0in`

 ## rosstalk.py
 Allows commands to be sent to any device that accepts RossTalk commands.
 Requires the following parameters: